COVID19 Volunteer Activities

-Under the direction of Billie Jean Baldwin and Mary Ann Gibbs, 15 ladies, all members of The Woman’s Club of Coconut Grove, have been making and distributing eco-friendly reusable face masks through the community at no charge.
-So far, 500 masks have been delivered or in the process of delivery to family, friends and nonprofit organizations that serve Coconut Grove and the surrounding communities.
+Under the direction of Billie Jean Baldwin and Mary Ann Gibbs, 15 ladies, all members of The Woman’s Club of Coconut Grove plus outside volunteers of the Sewist Circle, have been making and distributing eco-friendly reusable face masks to the community at no charge.
+At least, 1850 masks have been delivered to family, friends and nonprofit organizations that serve Coconut Grove and the surrounding communities.

 - Friends and Family Club members

 - Easter Seals after school program and OceanVida

 - Foundation’s Mindful Art Education in Little Haiti

 - Grove Watch

 - Food Pantry volunteers in West Grove

 - ICU Baby (ongoing donations)

 If you need a mask please contact Billie Jean Baldwin at (email@example.com).
 Order your mask in Large, Regular, Child and the number of masks that you need.